wspringer/highs-dx/README.md

 It doesn't have to be, but there's no free ride.
 Adding typesafety to model variable references requires quite a bit of typescript magic, which might impact your compilation times.
-Also, it's not battletested yet: it might break with larger models.
-So, handle with care.
+Additionally, highs-dx is not fully battle-tested; larger models may expose unforeseen limitations, so please use it with caution.

 ### The parser doesn't seem very accurate.
 Why is that?

-CPLEX lp is pretty forgiven, but as a consequence, the type structures required to exactly represent the AST and balancing that with the limitations of TypeScript resulted into models where TypeScript basically just gave up.
-As a consequence, I switched to a slightly different approach where I'm not exactly "parsing" the AST, but look for patterns.
-The results are fairly accurate at this stage, but I'm not making any guarantees it will work in all situations.
+The CPLEX LP format is quite permissive, which complicates exact type representation of the AST.
+At times, TypeScript may default to any due to complexity limitations.
+To improve reliability, I switched to a pattern-matching approach rather than strict parsing of the AST.
+This workaround is generally effective, though accuracy in all scenarios cannot yet be guaranteed.